JoseAntonioParedes/JoseAntonioParedes/README.md

 🔭 I’m currently working on MVC5 .NET Web solutions and I would like to evolve to Angular JS technologies.

 🌱 I’m currently learning DevOps architectures and technologies like Kubernetes, Jenkins...
+Ansible and Bamboo were my first contact on these matters.

 ⚡ Fun fact: I studied and graduated on Philosophy before applying for developing jobs.